tendermint/farming/README.md

 ## Contributing

 We welcome contributions from everyone.
 The [master](https://github.com/tendermint/farming/tree/master) branch contains the development version of the code.
 You can branch of from master and create a pull request, or maintain your own fork and submit a cross-repository pull request.
-If you're not sure where to start check out [CONTRIBUTING.md](./CONTRIBUTING.md) for our guidelines & policies for how we develop Farming module.
-Thank you to all those who have contributed to Farming module!
+If you're not sure where to start check out [CONTRIBUTING.md](./CONTRIBUTING.md) for our guidelines & policies for how we develop farming module.
+Thank you to all those who have contributed to farming module!